Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 thumbnail/preview images.
 Unlike LIF files, MPO is a well established 3D digital image format and is widely recognized by stereoscopic computer applications.
-These apps, described below, are probably a better choice for manipulating MPO than this program.
+These apps, described below, are probably a better choice for manipulating MPO files than this program.

 ## Working with Digital Stereoscopic Images ###